Skip to main content

 The Positive

-Positive “side effects”?
-You bet.
-There are actually lots of things about birth control that are good for your body as well as your sex life.
+There are actually lots of things about the patch that may be good for your body as well as your sex life:

-• Easy to use—it’s like sticking on a Band-Aid
+• Easy to use—it's like putting on a Band-Aid

 • Doesn't interrupt the heat of the moment